aritro6/Teacher-Rating/pair_morning.md

 We need to find three players that have an average OBP of ???? or higher and the following
 constraints:
 * together have at least as many at bats as the players we lost
-* together cost less than 15 million bucks.
+* together cost less than 15 million bucks

 Selection Process